yagmurtomruk/DSA210TermProject/README.md

 ## Motivation

-As someone who enjoys running outdoors, I’ve always wondered whether air quality directly impacts my performance.
+As someone who enjoys running, I tend to struggle with unexpected fluctuations in my running performance when I am training outdoors.
+I’ve always wondered if this is because of the changes in air quality that directly impact my performance.
 There are days when my runs feel effortless, and other days when I struggle to maintain my usual pace—sometimes without any obvious reason.
 I started questioning whether pollution levels, specifically AQI (Air Quality Index), could be affecting my breathing, endurance, and overall running efficiency.
 Especially for someone living on the Sabancı University campus, the air quality certainly feels like an obstacle at certain times.

-This project is a personal experiment to see whether poor air quality impacts my running performance by affecting factors like pace, heart rate, and perceived effort.
+Therefore, I decided to take this project as a personal experiment to see whether poor air quality impacts my running performance by affecting factors like pace, heart rate, and perceived effort.
 I want to turn this into a real experiment and collect data from my own running sessions to determine:

 - Whether I run slower on days with poor air quality compared to clean-air days.
 - If my heart rate increases when I run in polluted conditions, even if my effort remains the same.